kasigwa/kuja_kuja_assignment/README.md

 # Project Setup

 1. Clone this repository
-2. Open the 'kuju_kuju_dashboard.twb' file in the Tableau.
+2. Open the 'kuja_kuja_dashboard.twb' file in the Tableau.
 3. Switch to 'Final Dashboard' tab in the Tableau.

 # Data Source Used